SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/NSListAgent/GetEmarketingStrictMode.md

 so.topic: reference
 ---

+# Bool GetEmarketingStrictMode()

 Get the value of the Emarketing strict mode setting

 **Returns:** Bool